reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ![image](https://github.com/user-attachments/assets/208face9-06aa-460a-b625-3d1684cf0339)

+- **Crossing System Support Piece**: This piece serves the purpose of

+  -colocar aca la imagen-

 ### Electronics
   -  **L298N Motor Driver**: Located in the middle module, it is used to manage the Hex Motor and provide both the Hex Motor and the Smart Robot Servo with energy.